vendasta/api-gateway-docs/docs/Guides/Automate/WebhookAction.md

 The **Verifier Token** is something that you can makeup.
 We will send it along with the webhook to help you verify that the request actually came from us.

-> Coming soon is the ability to add additional fields to the request body.
+Custom **Additional Fields** may be added to the request body.
 Be careful when including sensitive data.
 The requests are sent using https however we do not have a way to confirm the destination is under your team's control.
 Instead it is recommended to only send ids and then fetch up to date info using an API request.

+Additional fields that share the same **field** or **key** with the original body will take precedence over the provided body.
+In the example below, `automationId` will have a value of `some-id`

 ![](webhookAddPart2.png)